 A True Story

-An American friend and I went to a restaurant shortly after arriving in Japan.
-He excused himself to visit the little boys room while I ordered.
-Some ten minutes later, he came back with a pale, white face.
+In 1998, an American friend and I went to a restaurant shortly after arriving in Japan (Neither of us knew much of Japanese or Japan at that time.).
+He excused himself to visit the little boys room while I ordered my meal.
+Some ten minutes later, he came back with a pale face.